 Here are some of the things you need to start your vegetable garden:

 You’ll need vegetable soil.
-Vegetable soil drains very quickly, so that when it rains or when you water your garden, the water doesn’t create long-lasting puddles.
+Vegetable soil drains very quickly, so that when it rains or when you set up irrigation to water your garden, the water doesn’t create long-lasting puddles.
 It’s also moist, so you can clump it together, but not so moist that you can’t break it apart easily.
 You’ll want to get a soil mix that’s meant for vegetable gardens.
 It’s even better if you can enrich your soil with organic matter and compost.
 You can look for the right soil and compost at a vegetable gardening service.

 Seeds or plants